Skip to the main content.

 6 min read

-In masonry, two techniques stand out for their vital role in maintaining and restoring the charm and stability of brick structures: tuckpointing and repointing.
+In masonry, two important techniques maintain and restore the charm and stability of brick structures: tuckpointing and repointing.

 Speak With Alec Today